thanhbrandon/Delivery-Routing-and-Tracking-Simulation/README.md

 	•   delivery zip code
 	•   package weight
-	•   delivery status (i.e., at the hub, en route, or delivered), including the delivery time
+	•   delivery status (i.e., at the hub, en route, or delivered), including the delivery time The classes HashTable and Package were created to be used together to achieve this.
+The Package class has attributes that include the delivery address, deadline, city, zip code, weight, status, and package weight.
+Instances of the Package class will be stored in the HashTable with a key.
+This key is the package ID.

 B.  Develop a look-up function that takes the package ID as input and returns each of the following corresponding data components: